xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ## Integration version 04 - Store Location

 We still have one problem.
-We are still getting the store using closure.
-The easiest approach is, off course, to pass it using props.
+We are still getting the store using a closure.
+The most natural approach is, off course, to pass it using props.

 ```js
 class FreezerConnect extends React.Component